TelosLabs/giving-connection/README.md

   - Run `rake db:gis:setup`
 3. Start redis with `redis-server`
 4. Run `rails db:migrate` and `rails db:seed`
+5. Copy the content of `.env.template` to a new file `.env`
-5. Run `bin/dev` to start the server
+6. Run `bin/dev` to start the server
-6. Visit `localhost:3000` in your browser
+7. Visit `localhost:3000` in your browser

 For running the app with Docker, check out the [Docker README](.dockerdev/README.md)